PhD Student, Society and Environment

 Doctorate in Environmental Science, Policy, and Management.
 University of California, Berkeley.
-Begun August 2019.
+Begun August 2019; advanced to candidacy June 2023.

 Bachelor of Arts in East Asian Studies (Japanese Studies Concentration).
 Oberlin College, Oberlin, OH, 2000.
 Senior Thesis: “Homegrown Organic: The Japanese Natural Farming Movement.”